Tips and tricks Best practice guides, FAQ & more

-The need to deliver quality at speed followed by the rise of agile has meant that many teams have shifted from manual testing to automation.
+The need to deliver quality at speed followed by the rise of agile has meant that many have shifted from manual testing to automation.
+So why should you automate regression testing?

 Regression testing can in theory be performed manually, but as software systems change or grow, so will the number of test cases and the regression suite.

 Fortunately, due to its repetitive and predictable nature, regression testing is an ideal candidate for automation.

 By automating regression tests, it is possible to achieve a number of desired outcomes that enhance team agility and product quality.

-On a high level, the greatest benefit of automated regression testing, and automated testing in general, is probably that it frees up resources.
+The greatest benefit of automated regression testing is that it frees up resources.
+You spend less time on repetitive tests.

 By choosing a test automation tool that doesn’t require coding, additional time can be saved on setup and maintenance of automated flows, and dependencies on developers are removed letting QA teams flow through bottlenecks.

 For teams following a waterfall approach rather than an agile one, regression testing is typically performed at the end of software builds as the last step before a release.

-With an automation tool that creates visual recording and logs, you can easily go in and detect why tests fail, which not only speeds up feedback loops, but also speeds up the fixing of failures.
+With an automation tool that creates visual recording and logs, you can easily go in and detect why tests fail.
+This speeds up feedback loops, and bug fixes.